koriym/qiq/README-STAN.md

 However, static analysis of templates using Qiq syntax must be done against the **compiled** version of the template.
 That means you need to compile all the templates *before* running static analysis on them, and point the analyzer to the directory holding the compiled templates.

 A `@var ... $this` typehint of that complexity might be off-putting.
-If so, consider extending the _Template_ class as well, overriding the constructor, and adding a `@mixin` tag pointing to the extended _Helpers_ object.
+If so, consider extending the _Template_ class, overriding the constructor, and adding a `@mixin` tag pointing to the extended _Helpers_ object.

 ```php
 /**